jgrassler/talks/monasca-onboarding/src/main.md

    on https://docs.openstack.org/monasca-api/latest/ are generated from the `monasca-api` repository.

+2) The repository contains full API reference documentation with all important concepts explained.

-2) It contains the data model for the configuration database that is used by various Monasca services.
+3) It contains the data model for the configuration database that is used by various Monasca services.
 Whenever you add or remove tables or columns you will need to edit the modules in the `monasca-api/monasca_api/common/repositories` directory.

-3) As of the OpenStack's Rocky release, `monasca-api` will contain the alembic migrations for changes to the configuration database.
+4) As of the OpenStack's Rocky release, `monasca-api` will contain the alembic migrations for changes to the configuration database.
 Let's look at that in some detail: